Micro Fishing Hooks

 The Art of Micro Fishing decided to approach micro fishing hooks without concentrating on the Tanago aka Tokyo Bitterling (Tanakia tanago).
 Fly fishing has some hooks that are commonly used but even these are less than ideal and must be tied to a line.
 We gathered all the data we could and created the 1-2-3 Micro Fish Pack and the Aldridge #1 Snelled Micro Hooks.

-Tim and I started looking at hook designs for predominately North American species fresh and salt.
-There are literally thousands of fish species in North America so it didn’t make sense for us to design Tanago snelled hooks solely for a tiny little carp in Japan.
+Hook designs for predominately North American species fresh and salt were non existant.
+There are literally thousands of fish species in North America so it didn’t make sense to design Tanago snelled hooks solely for a tiny little carp in Japan.
 It made sense to build a snelled fishing hook for all small fish.

 The smallest hooks seem like the best answer but fish like Darters, dwarf sunfish, and gobies have larger mouths.
 We wanted to use and offer an assortment of micro fishing hook sizes.
 So we made it happen.